Skip to main content

 What entities are involved with this project?

-Additional stakeholder groups that will be included in the planning process will be neighboring private landowners where additional project work may occur, Oregon Department of Transportation (ODOT), Eastern Oregon Livestock Show (EOLS), irrigation companies (State, Prescott, and Swackhammer ditch companies), Union Sportsmen Club, Union County, City of Union and all interested members of the public.
-The Community Stakeholder Focus Group, which is further described under Question #9 on page 5, will also be engaged in the planning and design process.
+Buffalo Peak Land & Livestock, LLC (landowners) and the District are the primary proponents of the project.
+Project partners that will aid with technical project development and implementation are the Bureau of Reclamation (Reclamation), Confederated Tribes of the Umatilla Indian Reservation (CTUIR), Trout Unlimited (TU), and the Grande Ronde Model Watershed (GRMW).
+Ancillary partners also include Oregon Department of Fish and Wildlife (ODFW), the Columbia River Intertribal Fish Commission (CRITFC), Bonneville Power Administration (BPA), and Oregon Watershed Enhancement Board (OWEB).
+Additional stakeholder groups that will be included in the planning process will be neighboring private landowners where additional project work may occur and include Oregon Department of Transportation (ODOT), Eastern Oregon Livestock Show (EOLS), irrigation companies (State, Prescott, and Swackhammer ditch companies), Union Sportsmen Club, Union County, City of Union and all interested members of the public.
+The Buffalo Flats Focus Group, which is further described under Question #12, will also be engaged in the planning and design process.

 What is the source of funding for the project and could it be used for other purposes?

-Both the BPA and the BOR are funding habitat improvement work in Catherine Creek and other basins as part of ESA compliance activities required to operate the Federal Columbia River Power System (FCRPS).
-BPA funding is from electric rate payers while the BOR funding is appropriated by the U.S. Congress for ESA related activities.
-The State of Oregon funding is mostly distributed through OWEB and is a combination of lottery funds and NOAA funds for Pacific salmon recovery.
+Funding for this project and other fish habitat improvement projects in the Catherine Creek Basin come from a variety of sources which can include BPA, Reclamation, the State of Oregon, and many others.
+These funds are specifically designated for salmonid population recovery and fish habitat improvement work in Catherine Creek and other basins as part of ESA compliance activities required to operate the Federal Columbia River Power System (FCRPS).
 These programs have been ongoing since the 1990’s and cooperate closely with local partners like the District.
 The funding is available to create improved fish habitat and cannot be spent for other purposes.

 Who will benefit from this project?